Top

 Now that you have a good grasp of your power needs, it’s time to talk battery capacity.
 Battery capacity, measured in ampere-hours (Ah), represents how much energy a battery can store and determines how long your batteries can power your devices before needing a recharge.

-To calculate your required battery capacity:
+How to calculate your required battery capacity?

-• 1.
-Add Up Daily Energy Consumption: Sum up the daily energy consumption (in watt-hours) of all the devices from your list.
+1. Add Up Daily Energy Consumption: Sum up the daily energy consumption (in watt-hours) of all the devices from your list.

-• 2.
-Calculate Battery Capacity in Ampere-Hours: Simply divide your total daily watt-hour value by the voltage of the battery system (12v) to calculate the total daily battery capacity usage in amp-hours.
+2. Calculate Battery Capacity in Ampere-Hours: Simply divide your total daily watt-hour value by the voltage of the battery system (12v) to calculate the total daily battery capacity usage in amp-hours.
 In theory, you can use this to determine how many days of usage you will get from a full charge of your batteries, depending on their usable capacity.

-• 3.
-Factor in Efficiency and Battery Discharge Depth: Keep in mind that not all the energy stored in a battery is usable.
+3. Factor in Efficiency and Battery Discharge Depth: Keep in mind that not all the energy stored in a battery is usable.
 Lead-acid batteries, for instance, are typically only discharged to about 50% of their capacity to maintain their lifespan.
 For lithium batteries however, you can utilize a higher percentage of their capacity.

 When it comes to powering your dream van conversion, choosing the right battery is a crucial decision.
 The battery you select will determine how efficiently you can run your appliances, gadgets, and lights while living life on the road.
 In this section, we’ll explore the different types of batteries commonly used in van conversions, each with its own set of advantages and considerations.